Th3NiKo/Machine-learning-training/README.md

 # Data analysis / Machine learning / Deep learning

+Database of my notebooks created for learning purposes.

+If u want to use them on your own (using jupyter), you need to adjust data loading path and download datasets on your own.

 ## Banking analysis
 Exploratory data analysis + prediction models (Random Forest, Ada Boost, XGBoost)